linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/18 - Balance of Payments II - Output and Policies.md

 maintained its ERM peg.
 After leaving the ERM in September 1992, Britain lowered interest rates [panel (a)] in the short run and depreciated its exchange rate against the DM [panel (b)].
 In comparison, France never depreciated and had to maintain higher interest rates to keep the franc pegged to the DM until German monetary policy eased a year or two later.
 As our model would predict, the British economy boomed in subsequent years panel (c).
 The French suffered slower growth, a fate shared by most of the other countries that stayed in the ERM.

 The British choice stands to this day.
-Although the option to rejoin the ERM has remained open since

-1992, the idea of pegging to (much less joining) the euro is unpopular in Britain.
+Although the option to rejoin the ERM has remained open since 1992, the idea of pegging to (much less joining) the euro is unpopular in Britain.
 All subsequent British governments have decided that the benefits of increased trade and economic integration with Europe were smaller than the associated costs of sacrificing British monetary autonomy.[5]

-# Key Factors in Exchange Rate Regime Choice: Integration and Similarity
+## Key Factors in Exchange Rate Regime Choice: Integration and Similarity

-We started this chapter with an application about the policy choice and tradeoffs.
-Britain faced in 1992 when it needed to decide between a fixed exchange rate (peg) and a floating exchange rate (float).
+We started this chapter with an application about the policy choice and tradeoffs Britain faced in 1992 when it needed to decide between a fixed exchange rate (peg) and a floating exchange rate (float).

 At different times, British authorities could see the potential benefits of participating fully in an economically integrated single European market and the ERM fixed exchange rate system.
 The fixed exchange rate, for example, would lower the costs of economic transactions among the members of the ERM zone.
 But, especially in 1992, the British could also see that there would be times when the monetary policy being pursued by authorities in Germany would be out of line with policy that was best for Britain.
 The fundamental source of this divergence between what Britain wanted and what Germany wanted was that each country faced different shocks.
 The fiscal shock that Germany experienced after reunification was not felt in Britain or any other ERM country.

 To better understand these trade-offs, and the decision to fix or float, we now examine the issues that are at the heart of this decision: economic integration as measured by trade and other transactions, and economic similarity, as measured by the similarity of shocks.

-# Economic Integration and the Gains in Efficiency
+## Economic Integration and the Gains in Efficiency

 The term economic integration refers to the growth of market linkages in goods, capital, and labor markets among regions and countries.
 By lowering transaction costs, a fixed exchange rate might promote integration and increase economic efficiency.